 - Would I record a video giving them the motherly advice that I was missing out on?

 - Would I buy gifts for the next 20 years of holidays and store them someplace like Laura Linney’s character in The Big C?

 - Would I write journal after journal and try to hit all the possible wonderful and horrible scenarios they may go thru in life and how to best deal with it?

 But would I actually do them?
 I don’t know.

 As soon as I think that I would, I immediately wonder if it would freak them out.. letters from the grave.
 Of course, I wouldn’t be here to worry about their reaction - unless my recycle date was quicker than normal and I ended up being a flower girl at the wedding.
 But isn’t that just like a typical mom?
 Not only do we worry about our time here but we worry about our time when we’re NOT here, too.

-The only thing that I DO know is that at age 43, I’m in the 2nd half of my life so I try to go thru my day and really live each day.. let the small stuff roll off my back and weigh the bigger stuff on a date scale.
+The only thing that I DO know is that with my 45th birthday coming next month, I know that I’m in the 2nd half of my life so I try to go thru my day and really live each day.. let the small stuff roll off my back and weigh the bigger stuff on a date scale.
 You know the date scale – “will I even remember this event or worry this time next year?” and if the answer is no, let it go into the small stuff category.